twknab/mean_hike/readme.md

 ### Where I Left Off:

-	+ Clean up all commenting and doc strings in your Angular Controllers, Factories and Services.
-This is a PITA, but will make things a lot easier as you go along, sets a good precedent and will help yourself and others better understand your project.
+	+ Clean up all commenting and doc strings in your Angular Controllers, Factories and Services:
+		- Still have to clean `angular-user-controller.js`
+		- Still have to clean up all factories.
+		- Still have to clean up all services.

 	+ Secure your Authorize Function: